Skip to Main ContentSkip to Footer

 Comprehensive care

-Vanderbilt VAD program is a multispecialty program that provides comprehensive care to all patients.
-Through a unique collaboration between various disciplines of medicine and surgery, we offer specialized care for those with adult congenital heart disease, heart arrhythmias and obesity.
-We were the first program in the state of Tennessee to offer Total Artificial Heart for biventricular failure and the only program in Tennessee to offer bariatric surgery for weight loss while on VAD support.
+Our multispecialty program provides comprehensive care to all patients.
+Through a unique collaboration between medical and surgical specialists, we care for patients with adult congenital heart disease, heart arrhythmias and obesity.
+We were the first program in Tennessee to offer Total Artificial Heart for biventricular failure, and are the only program in Tennessee to offer bariatric surgery for weight loss while on VAD support.

 • diploma, award, ribbon, Recognized care, quality